LeviSeguin/Minesweeper/plan.md

 - [ ] create a working starting point on git
 - [ ] clean up unnecessary css
 - [ ] clean up reset the game button (add button in html instead of js)
+- [ ] make cell class more maintainable by adding properties for appearance, instead of all being done in updateAppearance()

 --------------------------------------